Shxrvxshar7/OrgFlow/README.md

 - Search for employees by name, designation, or team
 - Filter employees by team
 - Drag and drop employees to change their manager
-- Interactive UI with a red and orange color palette
+- Interactive UI with a soft pastel palette
 - Responsive design for various screen sizes

 ## Technologies Used